Ehanlion/mist_obsidian/99. Player Data/Sean M/Deion Deus.md

 #### Added during play:
 - Deion has a small room in [[Gandoras City]].
 It is in the trades district, specifically the area controlling the convoys to supply [[The Whitecliff Plateau]].
 This small room has 800 gp he has saved in it and Deion has the sole key.
-- Bears the mark of [[Markings of the Blood-Stone Pass]] on his wrist.
+- Bears the mark of [[Tattoo of the Iron-Fist Marauders]] on his wrist.
 - Deion is lawful; in [[Smears-burrow]] when Gaston Long-Line was executed for poaching another fisher's lobster crates, Deion did not try and stop this harsh punishment.